Hanna-Elisabeth Müller: Oratorios and recitals

 Beside her engagements at opera houses, Müller frequently sings in recitals and oratorios.
 Sponsoring by Südwestrundfunk in the SWR2 New Talent Program from 2013 to 2015 gave her the opportunity to reach a broad audience with the audio transmissions of two song recitals.
 One of them was her debut at Schwetzinger Festspiele, together with the pianist Juliane Ruf, on 26 May 2013.

 In October 2014 she sang the soprano solo in Ein deutsches Requiem by Johannes Brahms in a performance transmitted by 3sat together with the WDR Symphony Orchestra and Jukka-Pekka Saraste.
 In China she was featured by Staatskapelle Dresden during their concert tour in November 2015, singing the soprano part of the Symphony No. 4 by Gustav Mahler.
 In March 2016 she debuted with Four Last Songs by Richard Strauss in concerts of the Orquesta Sinfónica del Principado de Asturias at Bilbao (Spain) and with the WDR Symphony Orchestra at Viersen and Duisburg.
 In the opening concert of Salzburg Festival 2016 she sang the soprano part (Gabriel and Eva) in The Creation by Joseph Haydn, and in the season opening concert at Philharmonie de Paris in September 2016 she debuted as Gretchen in Szenen aus Goethes Faust by Robert Schumann.
 On 11 January 2017 she replaced at short notice the indisposed Camilla Tilling at the opening concert of the Elbphilharmonie Hamburg for in the fourth movement of Beethoven's Symphony No. 9.

-Record Label
+Recording

-In 2019 Hanna-Elisabeth Müller, has signed an exclusive, multi-album agreement with Pentatone.
+In 2019 Müller signed an exclusive multi-album agreement with Pentatone.